Blackstone (TV series)

 Blackstone is a Canadian television series which aired on APTN and Showcase.
 Written, created, directed, and produced by Canadian producer Ron E. Scott, the series began filming its first season in 2010 in and around Edmonton, Alberta.

 The series went on to have five full seasons.
 Season 5 started production in spring of 2015 and premiered November 3, 2015.
 Season 5 was the final season.

 In 2015, Prairie Dog Film + Television announced a deal that had the first and second seasons of the series given a second run on CBC Television as a summer series, as well as making it available for download from iTunes.

 Premise

-Blackstone follows the lives of Indigenous people living on the fictional Blackstone First Nations reserve, set in Alberta.
+Blackstone follows the lives of Indigenous people living on the fictional Blackstone First Nations reserve.
 The story is told from an Indigenous Canadian point of view.
-The show addresses important issues that Canadian aboriginals face such as racism, poverty, suicide, rape, addiction, alcoholism, drugs, water pollution, education, physical abuse, sexual abuse, child abuse, domestic violence, corruption, politics, crime, Missing and Murdered Indigenous Women, and foster care.
+The show addresses important issues that Canadian aboriginals face such as racism, poverty, suicide, addiction, alcoholism, drugs, water pollution, education, physical abuse, sexual abuse, child abuse, domestic violence, corruption, politics, crime, Missing and Murdered Indigenous Women, and foster care.